vishvAsa/notes/power/sustainability/energy_human-ambitions_finite-planet/1_setting_the_stage/1_Exponential_Growth.md

 The same result happens if using log instead of ln: try it!
 7: What follows is a high-brow symbolic approach, but the same effective result can be achieved by setting M 2 in Eq.
 1.5 and solving for n.
 Try it yourself to verify on a calculator, by sticking in various small amounts for p.
-Don't view this as a recipe for solving prob- lems, but as a way to romp through the section and help piece it together.
+Don't view this as a recipe for solving problems, but as a way to romp through the section and help piece it together.
 =
-More generally, we are not confined to any particular base, b, having just seized upon two convenient and relevant possibil- ities.
+More generally, we are not confined to any particular base, b, having just seized upon two convenient and relevant possibilities.
 If we wanted b 10, we would have n = 0.211, for example.
-In this case, the interpretation is that our ten-year point is 21.1% of the way to a factor-of-ten multi- plication, so that 47.4 years at 5% growth results in a factor of 10 growth.
+In this case, the interpretation is that our ten-year point is 21.1% of the way to a factor-of-ten multiplication, so that 47.4 years at 5% growth results in a factor of 10 growth.

 We can check the result using Eq.
 1.6 by putting in t = 22.5 and p = 0.05 or t2 = 14.2 in the latter form.